 Luxury is when I get exactly what I want, when I want it, and how I want it, before I’ve actually asked for it.

 According to Hotel News Now, when Hotel Barrière Le Fouquet’s was awarded ‘Palace’ status in 2006, the hotel’s general manager Eric Boonstoppel said he identified seven criteria critical to such a hotel’s DNA: history and tradition, location, exceptional service, flawless product, first-class facilities, an haut de gamme (upmarket) restaurant, and price consistency.

-The new entrants, the Asian luxury hotels, have also achieved the “Palace” title without having the French heritage and culture of the traditional palaces.
+The new entrants, the Asian luxury hotels, have also achieved the “Palace” title without the traditional palaces' French heritage and culture.